Improve WordPress Excerpts for Better Performance, Traffic, and Engagement

 Circling back to excerpts, like most things WordPress, plugins can help.
 Let’s check out how to…

 There aren’t many of them out there; however, several plugins can be of assistance when it comes to creating awesome excerpts.

-Both of these plugins function differently, but, as you’ll see, they can create some good results when it comes to excerpts on your WordPress site.
+As you’ll see, it can create some good results when it comes to excerpts on your WordPress site.

 Advanced Excerpt is by far the most popular plugin for excerpts from wordpress.org.
 With this plugin, you can enhance your excerpts with HTML markup, customize excerpt trims at any length, customizable ellipsis characters, and more.

 It has a ton of customization options in the WordPress admin under Settings > Excerpt.
 From here, you can do it all.

 It starts with the excerpt length.
 You can enter a numeric value of words or characters and customize however you’d like.

 Then, there’s the option to tweak the ellipsis to substitute the part of the post that’s omitted in the excerpt.
 You can pick any entity you want to use for this.
 If you need help figuring out the entity code, there’s a website that contains them all for your convenience.